robrwo/perl5-File-MultiTemp/README.md

 This class maintains a hash reference of objects and opened filehandles.

-This is useful for maintaining several separate files, for example, several CSV reports based on company codes, especially in cases where grouping the data may require a lot of work for the database.
+This is useful for maintaining several separate files, for example, several reports based on codes where grouping the data may require a lot of work for the database.

 # ATTRIBUTES